vinser/flibgolite-docs/site/content/en/docs/advanced.md

 ### _5. Book index database_

 5.1.
-Book index is stored in SQLite database file `books.db` located in `dbdata` folder.
+Book index is stored in SQLite database files `books.db` located in `dbdata` folder.
 ```yml
 DSN: "dbdata/books.db"
 ```
 > [!CAUTION]
-> Database file is created at the first program run and __is not intended for manual editing__
+> Database files are created at the first program run and __are not intended for manual editing__

 5.2.
-If database file is lost or corrupted, it can be restored by reindexing the books stock folder
+If database files are lost or corrupted, they can be restored by reindexing the books stock folder
 {{< nav id="tabs-2" type="tabs" fade="true" >}}
   {{< nav-item header="OS:" disabled=true />}}